VladimirVasilijevic/Kids-5-Minute-Activity-App/README.md

-# Vaspitac App - Kids 5-Minute Activity App
+# Ana Vaspitac - Kids 5-Minute Activity App

 A cross-platform mobile and web application that delivers simple 5-minute educational and physical activities for kids.
 The app displays text instructions and associated videos for each activity, with primary language support for Serbian and English.

 ## 🎯 Project Overview

-Vaspitac App is designed to help parents, future parents, and educators engage children up to 7 years old in simple, fun, and educational activities.
+Ana Vaspitac is designed to help parents, future parents, and educators engage children up to 7 years old in simple, fun, and educational activities.
 Each activity encourages both physical and mental development through easy-to-follow instructions and video demonstrations.

 ### Key Features